Random Tur\'an theorem for expansions of spanning subgraphs of tight trees: Introduction

 \begin{thm}[\cite{nie2021triangle}] If $p\ge n^{-\frac{3}{2}+o(1)}$, then a.a.s.

 \end{thm}

 Moreover, for $r\ge4$, it is claimed in \cite{nie2021triangle} that if $p\ge n^{-\frac{3}{2}+o(1)}$, then a.a.s.

-In this paper, we close the gap in (\ref{equation:triangle}), showing that the lower bound is essentially tight.
+In this paper, we close the gap in (\ref{equation:triangle}), showing that the lower bound is essentially tight, and extend the result to expansions of $K^{k-1}_k$ for all $k\ge 3$; See Theorem~\ref{Theorem:main_clique}.
 In fact, we prove an upper bound for $\ex(G^r_{n,p},H)$ when $H$ belongs to a large family of $r$-partite $r$-graphs: the $r$-expansion of spanning subgraphs of tight trees.
 An $r$-graph $T$ is a {\em tight $r$-tree} if its edges can be ordered as $e_1,\dots,~e_t$ so that